AaltoSciComp/scicomp-docs/triton/tut/cluster-shell.rst

   that Python file itself knows how to handle ``--seed=50``.

-These arguments let you control the program without modifying the source code (or clicking buttons with yoru mouse!).  this lets us, for example, make a shell script that runs with many different ``--seed`` values.
+These arguments let you control the program without modifying the source code (or clicking buttons with your mouse!).  this lets us, for example, make a shell script that runs with many different ``--seed`` values.